eclipse-vertx/vert.x/wsver-0002/js_web_tutorial.md

 ## Step 7.
 Requesting data from the server

-As previously mentioned, this isn't a tutorial on how to write a knockout.js client-side application, but let's take a look at the code in the client side app that requests the catalogue data and populates the shop.
+As previously mentioned, this isn't a tutorial on how to write a knockout.js client-side application, but let's take a quick look at the code in the client side app that requests the catalogue data and populates the shop.

 The client side application JavaScript is contained in the file `web/js/client_app.js`.
 If you open this in your text editor you will see the following line, towards the top of the script: